My Current Projects

-These are the projects I’m currently working on, or very recently finished.
+These are projects I’m currently working on, or recently finished.
 I’ll do my best to keep it updated.

 Tools for Reporters

 I publish a newsletter that introduces journalists to a useful new tool every other week.
 This project aims to help reporters keep up with the onslaught of digital development in an approachable, hands-on way.
 The newsletter has tripled in subscribers since 2017, and has been recommended by Poynter, the Society for Professional Journalists, and the Lenfest Institute.

 Teaching and training

 I teach journalism tools and techniques at conferences, universities, newsrooms and professional organizations, including through IRE, SPJ and the Google News Initiative, and American University in Washington, DC.